wmcics30/zaidiammar01.github.io/majorProject/proposal.md

 # Proposal

-I want to build a project including good physics
+I want make an upgraded version of the Ultimate Traffic light Simulator

 ## Need to have List
-- Phyics
-- Movement
+- At least 3 intersections
+- Cars able to turn
+- At least 2 cars

 ## Nice to have
+- Multiple lanes
-- Fun
+- More cars